 For Attorneys and Partner Organizations

-- Contact Program Director, Ann Zimmerman, to discuss pro bono cases or project ideas.
+- Contact the Pro Bono Program Director to discuss pro bono cases or project ideas.

-- Obtain either a Pro Bono Program Attorney Registration Form (for individual attorneys) or Pro Bono Project Application for Host Organizations & Firms (for organizations and firms) from Ann Zimmerman or on our Forms page.
+- Obtain either a Pro Bono Program Attorney Registration Form (for individual attorneys) or Pro Bono Project Application for Host Organizations & Firms (for organizations and firms) from the Program Director or on our Forms page.

-- Turn in the appropriate form to Ann Zimmerman for approval.
+- Turn in the appropriate form to the Program Director for approval.
 Information in the submitted application is made available to UW law students once the project has been approved.
 Interested students may apply directly to the attorney, host organization or firm, or Pro Bono Program staff can assist with student placements.

 - The student and the attorney or organization then arrange for training and discharge of the student’s pro bono work with the organization.